marcodifresco/german-notes/Words/Weather.md

 ___
 English | German
 ------------ | ------------
+It is cold | Es ist kalt
-It's raining | Es regnet
+It is raining | Es regnet
+It's snowing | Es schneit
+It is stormy | Es ist stürmisch